TYPO3-Documentation/T3DocTeam/Documentation/AboutDocumentation/WhatIsATutorial.rst

 Characteristics of a TYPO3 tutorial
 ===================================

+Text used so far in the first section of TYPO3 tutorials:

+   This document is a tutorial.
+Tutorials are designed to be step-by-step instructions specifically created to walk a beginner through a particular task from beginning to end.
+To facilitate effective learning, tutorials provide examples to illustrate the subjects they cover.
+In addition, tutorials provide guidance on how to avoid common pitfalls and highlight key concepts that should be remembered for future reference.

-From looking at the literature mentioned below we start with some key points:
+From looking at the literature mentioned below we should consider the following key points:

    a tutorial is a lesson, learning oriented, showing steps to complete something, making the reader more knowledgable